laszlo-tenki/pfe/results/ReadMe.md

 ### Other files

-Files starting with "partial" contain partial results with calculations currently running.
+Files starting with "partial" contain partial results of calculations currently running.
 They are edited by hand - for example currently I have a 5D_1000 calculation running, for an estimated time of 140-170 days.